bammnels/Discord-Moderation-Bot/README.md

 4. Userinfo.

-5. Get the avatar of an user (except if it is an animated avatar).
+5. Get a user's avatar (except if it is an animated avatar).

 (You can always use y!help for more information).